markgordon22/MAKE-YOUR-MARK/README.md

 * Click to confirm using the save button on the right
 * **MAKE YOUR MARK** is now live on github pages

-Deployment of repository on a local/cloning
+Deployment of repository on a local level/cloning

 If you rather working on the repository on a local level, you are able to clone the repository to your own desktop by following the steps outlined below.